Sinemsss/Area_of_a_Rectangle_/README.md

 # Area_of_a_Rectangle_
-We are calculating area of a rectangle with Java programming . public class Main {
+// We are calculating area of a rectangle with Java programming . public class Main {
-  public static void main(String[] args) {
+  public static void main(String[] args) { // main method is defining
     // Create integer variables
     int length = 4;
     int width = 6;